 About Conway Hills

-- Sugar maple wolf tree, a large tree with thick lower branches that was used on farms to provide shade and shelter for the animals, on a ridge overlooking the forest.
+- The "wolf tree"—a large sugar maple with thick lower branches that was used on farms to provide shade and shelter for the animals—on a ridge overlooking the forest.

 - Evidence of bear can sometimes be seen on the ground, on trees and even on the trail signs.